Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

 ##### Depth Of Field

-Depth of field (DoF) effect is pretty simple, it's a camera effect that simulates a real-world lens.
-It causes objects at a certain distance from the camera (Focal point) to appear sharp, while objects farther from that point appear progressively more blurred due to the camera lens bending the light.
+Depth of field (DoF) effect is pretty simple, it's a camera effect that simulates a real-world camera lens.
+It causes objects at a certain distance from the camera to appear sharp, while objects farther from that point appear progressively more blurred due to the camera lens bending the light.

 <p align="center">
   <img src="./Gallery/Graphics/DepthOfField.png" alt="depth of field" />
 </p>
 <p align="center">
-Offsetting origin of the ray
+Offsetting origin of the ray i.e. sampling with depth of field on
 </p>

 <p align="center">
   <img src="./Gallery/Graphics/PointSampling.png" alt="point sampling" />
 </p>
 <p align="center">
-Point sampling
+Point sampling i.e. sampling with depth of field off
 </p>

 So really all you need to do in code is randomly offset ray origin and set ray direction to **focalPoint - rayOrigin**.